Share with your friends

 is special

-This pink-sandstone 1799 building has one of the most artistic and eye-catching facades on earth.
-Its delicate honeycomb-like design has 953 openings.
+This pink-sandstone, 1799 building has one of the most artistic and eye-catching facades on earth.
+The delicate honeycomb-facade has 953 openings.

 Palace of the Winds